luis-fch/website/README.md

 # luis-fch

 My own website!
 Really simple and minimalistic I would say.
-I intend to expand it with other features in the near future, and hopefully use it as a portfolio when I get real life work experience.
+I intend to expand it with other features in the near future, and hopefully use it as a portfolio when I get real-world work experience.

 ## Usage